|

 Classical texts also have Yan Hui (like Confucius himself) playing the qin.8 One example is in Zhuangzi Chapter 28 (Yielding Power).
 And the Qin Shi biography of Yan Hui, apparently drawing on Liezi, also has Yan Hui playing the qin.

 The origins of the present Yan Hui melody are not known.
-At least one Qing dynasty handbook attributes it (or a version of it) to the well-known literati and artist Zhao Mengfu (1254 - 1322), but this seems rather doubtful.9 The earliest known surviving version is the present one, published in 1511, but versions of it seem to have been very popular at least through the rest of the Ming dynasty, occuring in almost 30 of the 35 handbooks published between 1511 and 1644, some handbooks having multiple versions; another 10 survive from the Qing dynasty.
-The most common title is Si Xian (Cao) ([Melody of] Recalling the Sage), others, in addition to Yasheng Cao, being Fusheng Cao (or Fu Sheng Cao: Melody of the Alternate Sage), Yi Yan Hui (Recalling Yan Hui), and Gu Yan Hui (Old [version of] Yan Hui).10 However, whereas these versions are all melodically related, the modern title Weep for Yan Hui (Qi Yan Hui) has a totally unrelated melody.11
+Several later handbooks attribute it (or a version of it) to the well-known literati and artist Zhao Mengfu (1254 - 1322), but this seems rather doubtful.9 The earliest known surviving version is the present one, published in 1511, but versions of it seem to have been very popular at least through the rest of the Ming dynasty, occuring in almost 30 of the 35 handbooks published between 1511 and 1644, some handbooks having multiple versions; another 10 survive from the Qing dynasty.
+The most common later title is Si Xian (Cao) ([Melody of] Recalling the Sage); others, in addition to Yasheng Cao, are Fusheng Cao (or Fu Sheng Cao: Melody of the Alternate Sage), Yi Yan Hui (Recalling Yan Hui), and Gu Yan Hui (Old [version of] Yan Hui).10 However, whereas these versions are all melodically related, the modern title Weep for Yan Hui (Qi Yan Hui) has a totally unrelated melody.11

 The preface in Taigu Yiyin clearly identifies this melody as a beginner's piece.
 Later handbooks suggest that the melody, or at least the lyrics, are an important source for qin music, but they do not specifically call it a beginner's melody.
 Handbooks do not place it before or at the front of their melody section, as happens with versions of Cao Man Yin, but instead usually place it with shang mode melodies.
 Some of them specifically say they do so because the melody is bei: deeply emotional.12